Trogloduck/public/Cyber notes/System administration/Windows/Active Directory.md

 It's basically a **database** of **objects**: users, groups, computers (or other devices), ...

-Users can be structured into **Organization Unit**, according to department, location, function, etc.
+Users can be structured into **Organizational Units**, according to department, location, function, etc.

 All objects have **attributes**.
 For instance, a user has 1st name, a last name, an e-mail address, ...